Best Oculus Quest 2 accessories 2023

 Reasons to avoid

-The Quest 2's biggest design flaw is its foam padding on the inside of the headset.
-The pads absorb dirt and sweat causing irritate the skin, especially during long play sessions, and they can be a pain to clean.
+Arguably the Quest 2's biggest design flaw is its foam padding on the inside of the headset.
+The pads absorb dirt and sweat causing irritate the skin, especially during long play sessions, and cleaning them can turn into a hassle.
 Meta even issued a voluntary facial interface recall and sent Quest 2 owners a free silicone cover to cover up the foam in 2021.
-If even Meta agrees you need a new face cover, you're overdue to get one.
+If even Meta agrees you need a new face cover, you're definitely overdue to get one.

 Unlike Meta's replacement, KIWI's facial interface has vents, which allow some of the heat to escape from your headset.